Skip to content

 Copyright 2016 James Marsh

-Nantahala River Fishing Report: April 28, 2024 The stream is flowing a little below a normal level and clear.
-Good hatches are taking place and we are getting good reports from customers.
+Nantahala River Fishing Report: December 25, 2024 The stream is flowing at a normal level and clear.
+Good hatches continue to take place.

 Clarity: clear